sal515/silabs_multiprotocol/README.md

     `./setup.sh -flash-rcp`

-  - Alternatively, flash the RCP firmware to the DUT board before connecting to the host
+  - Alternatively, flash the RCP firmware to the DUT board before connecting to the Host
   - RCP firmware is provided in the `src` repository directory

 - Flash Bootloader firmware to the DUT (using commander on RPi or from PC before connecting to the Host)